gnolang/getting-started-workshop/004-publishing-contracts/README.md

 instructions on how to execute them using `gnokey`.

-By modifying the fields, you can interactively set up your `gnokey` command, and make it say whatever you want it to.
+By modifying the fields, you can interactively set up your `gnokey` command, and make it do whatever you want it to.

 ![A screenshot of a simple configuration of gnokey, that we will use later.](./screenshot.png)